DIPlib/diplib/src/documentation/main.md

 - Write new algorithms.
 If you have an algorithm that you'd like to contribute to the project, we'll be happy to see it!

+- Create an interface to another libraries or scripting language

-- Fix bugs, improve documentation, add code to the unit tests, add interfaces to other libraries or scripting languages.
+- Fix bugs, improve documentation, add code to the unit tests

+- Create a nice Doxygen theme for the documentation, create a logo for the project

 In any of these cases, fork the project, create a new branch for your contribution, and send a pull request to Cris Luengo.
 Do also read \ref styleguide, and make sure you adhere to it.
 Don't be offended if you receive requests for modifications before your work is merged with the project.

-Your contributions will carry the same licencing terms as the rest of the library.
+Your contributions will carry the same licencing terms as the rest of the library, you keep the copyright to any substantial contribution.

 ## License